purplish-jacamar-1600

 Behavior: Elegantly perched atop lofty arboreal heights, the Purplish Jacamar engages in keen surveillance, meticulously scanning for airborne prey.
 Noted for its nimble aerial prowess, it displays adeptness in snaring insects mid-flight with precision.
 Socially, these avians tend to exhibit solitary tendencies, occasionally forming pairs during the breeding period.

-Breeding: Aligned with seasonal cues, the breeding rituals of the Purplish Jacamar unfold typically between the months of February and July.
+Breeding: Aligned with seasonal cues, the breeding rituals of the Purplish Jacamar unfold between the months of February and July.
 Nest excavation occurs in earthen embankments proximal to aquatic environs, facilitating a conducive ambiance for procreation.
 A female's clutch, ranging between 2 to 4 eggs, becomes the nucleus of parental devotion, with both progenitors alternating roles in incubation and nurturing.

 MALE